ImBharatkumar/Web-surfing-data-analysis/README.md

 # Running the Analysis
 To run the analysis, follow these steps:

+# conclusion:
+1. Understanding web usage data is crucial for business success in the digital age, as it provides valuable insights into user behavior and website usage patterns.
+2. Our analysis revealed that users from specific countries spent significantly more time on the website, allowing us to tailor content and marketing strategies to target those regions effectively.
+3. We discovered that mobile users had narrower screen widths compared to desktop users, leading us to optimize the website's design and layout for better mobile user experience and increased engagement.
+4. By examining the Domain Category of site traffic, we found that visitors from social media platforms had a higher bounce rate, prompting us to refine our social media marketing strategies to improve user retention.
+5. Overall, our analysis of web usage data provided actionable insights that enabled us to optimize the website, cater to user preferences, and enhance overall performance in terms of user engagement and business outcomes.

 Clone this repository to your local machine.
 Install the required dependencies.
 Run the web_surfing_data_analysis.ipynb script using jupyter notebook.